DreamingDevs/learn-spark-programming-with-databricks/docs/basics.md

 In this section, we will estimate the resources required by driver and executor to run a simple Spark application.

-> NOTE: The exercise in this section is demonstrated solely to give an idea on how to come up with estimations.
-These estimations cannot be adopted as-is for production deployments.
+> NOTE: The exercise in this section will give an idea on how to come up with estimations.
+These estimations cannot be adopted as-is for production deployments for all use cases.

 ##### Driver configuration

-- **spark.driver.cores**: Usually driver comprises PySpark and JVM processes which are tunneled with py4j channel.
-General recommendation is to go with 2 cores.
+- **spark.driver.cores**: The driver comprises PySpark and JVM processes which are tunneled with py4j channel.
+General recommendation is to have 2 cores.
-- **spark.driver.memory**: This memory is the JVM's heap memory where all the computation happens by SparkContext.
+- **spark.driver.memory**: This memory is the JVM's heap memory where all the computations happens by SparkContext.
 General commendation is to go with 2GB per core, hence we need 4GB.
 - **spark.driver.memoryOverhead**: This memory is the off heap memory for PySpark process.
 This is computed by the formula `MAX(spark.driver.memory * spark.driver.memoryOverheadFactor, 384MB)`.
-Typically we can configure 1GB.
+Typically, we can configure 1GB.

 ##### Executor configuration

 - **spark.executor.cores**: General recommendation is to have 5 cores.
 - **spark.executor.memory**: If we go with 2GB per core, we need 10GB.
 - **spark.executor.memoryOverhead**: Based on the formula `MAX(spark.driver.memory * spark.driver.memoryOverheadFactor, 384MB)`, we can allocate 1GB.
-- **spark.memory.fraction**: If we set this setting to 0.8, which allocates the memory to executor process.
-If we remove 300MB towards the executor process, we will have 9700MB.
-Out of which 60% is available for executor process i.e., 7760MB.
+- **spark.memory.fraction**: This setting allocates the memory to executor process (default is 0.6).
+We can configure it to 0.8.
+If we remove 300MB towards running the executor process itself, we will have 9700MB.
+Out of which 80% is available for executor process i.e., 7760MB across all cores.
-- **spark.memory.storageFraction**: The default value of this setting is 0.5, which allocates the memory to cache.
-If we assign 50% of executor process memory, then the cache would get 3880MB per core.
+- **spark.memory.storageFraction**: This setting allocates the memory to cache (default value is 0.5).
+If we assign 50% of executor process memory, then the cache would get 3880MB for all cores.

 > So we have 3880MB towards cache and 3880MB towards executor memory, which means (3880/5) => 776MB per core.
 >
-> Usually we try to process X MB partition with a process which have 4X MB memory, so that it can accommodate all the transformations and computations.
+> Usually we try to process X MB partition with an executor which have 4X MB memory, so that it can accommodate all the transformations and computations.
 So in above case (776MB/4) => 194MB, which means we can process a partition which is of 194MB per core.
 >
-> The 3880MB cache memory will be made available to the executor in case cache is not utilized.
+> The 3880MB cache memory will be made available to the executor if cache is not utilized.
 Hence, we can have partitions which are bigger than 194MB (~200MB) as well.
 This information is crucial to plan the number of shuffle partitions and executors.

 ##### Shuffle and executors

-Now that we know the estimated partition size (~194 - 200MB), and we also know our data size (data which needs to be processed), we can estimate the number of shuffle partitions which are required.
+Now that we know the estimated partition size (~194 - 200MB), and we can know our data size (data which needs to be processed), we can estimate the number of shuffle partitions which are required.

 - **spark.sql.shuffle.partitions**:
   - Let's assume we have 100GB of data to be processed.
 With 200MB of partition size, we need 500 shuffle partitions.
 That is large number of partitions.
-  - If we do not use memory allocated to cache, we will have additional 200MB which can aide executor memory.
-In this case, we can increase partition size to 400MB which would need 250 shuffle partitions.
+  - If we do not use memory allocated to cache, we will have additional 200MB (per core) which can aide executor memory.
+In this case, we can increase partition size to 400MB which would only need 250 shuffle partitions.

-> This way we can plan the number of shuffle partitions by optimizing the entire configuration set.
+> This way we can plan the number of shuffle partitions by optimizing different configuration options.

 - **spark.executor.instances**:
   - Let's assume we need 250 shuffle partitions, that needs 250 cores to process them in parallel.
 With 5 cores in each executor, we need 50 executors, which is the ideal configuration.